pactus-project/pactus.org/docs/guide/run-ansible.md

 ## 🛡️ Securing the server

 The first step is securing your server.
-You may read this [guid line](https://www.linode.com/docs/guides/securing-your-server/) to learn hot make your sever more secure.
+You may read this [guid line](https://www.linode.com/docs/guides/securing-your-server/) to learn how to setup your sever more secure.

 ## Step by Step